Grace & Frankie has won multiple awards, and it will win your heart too

 The writing remains as youthful and vibrant as ever, even when dealing with sensitive topics.

-Picking up where Season 5 left off, Grace announces her marriage to Nick (Peter Gallagher), who is several years younger than she is.
+In Season 6, Grace announces her marriage to Nick (Peter Gallagher), who is several years younger than she is.
 First of all, Frankie has a lot to process in this respect as it means Grace is moving out of the beach house and into her new husband’s home.

 Secondly, Grace is having some difficulties getting off the toilet – to put it bluntly.
 This is a topic that drives most of the penultimate sixth season.
 Yes, fans – there’s one more season to come.
 And after watching Season 6, I’m going out on a limb and predicting that someone will die in the final season.
 Don’t hold me to it, but it’s the inevitable result of advanced years, after all, and this one has had a good run, setting a record for Netflix.